Guide

 2.2 Represent Policies as Constraints, Not Text

-Policies are often written as documents.
+Policies are often written as natural language documents.
 Instead, translate policies into constraints over state.

-Real systems evolve and policies should be versioned.
-For example, customer data changes and verification expires.
+Real systems evolve.
+Policies should be versioned, customer data changes, and verification expires.

 Before the agent proposes an action, it should retrieve the relevant entities from the graph.